-County School Board has issued an order directing the

-School.
-School authorities have begun the

-evacuation of children to ·

-Parents of children attending School are advised to pick up their children at

-If you need additional information, you may contact t

-NOTE TO CORRESPONDENTS:

-he Board of County Commissioners

-Date/Time of issue:
+County School Board has issued an order directing the School.
+School authorities have begun the Parents of children attending School are advised to pick up their children at If you need additional information, you may contact NOTE TO CORRESPONDENTS: e Board of County Commissioners.
+Date/Time of issue: Issued by:

-Issued by: